cdot/SVGcut/README.md

 ## Previewing the Gcode
 ### Simulator
 Once you have generated the Gcode you can preview it in the "Simulate" pane.
 This really is a Gcode simulator; it reloads the generated Gcode, and displays the paths the tool will follow.
+Previewing is a good idea, as it can help you pick up on cases where the tool diameter is too great to cut an acute angle.

 ### Code preview
 You can also use the "View Gcode" button in the "Gcode Generation" pane to open